ybayk/rxjava-recipes/README.md

 # RxJavaRecipes

 A small repo with reusable custom operators and utilities on top of RxJava.
+It depends only on https://github.com/ReactiveX/RxJava and compatible with Java 6+.

 ### Include as a depenency to your project